 Although it actually was only one of many very different types of porcelain made in the Transitional Period, one distinctive type of porcelain is generally catalogued as "Transitional" ware.
 These ceramics are traditionally associated with the European primarily Dutch-markets.
 It must be remembered, however, that some of the finest "Transitional" wares, were obviously made for domestic use.

 Transitional blue-and-white porcelains are skillfully potted and decorated in a lovely shade of deep blue that inspired the simile, "like violets in milk."
 The painting has been done with a talented hand.
-Many of the finest objects are embellished with groups of figures in distinctive landscapes that have steep walls of rocks improbably interrupted by clouds, isolated cone- shaped mountains, an ever-present moon, and characteristic V-shaped hooks in the drawing.
+Many of the finest objects are embellished with groups of figures in distinctive landscapes that have steep walls of rocks improbably interrupted by clouds, isolated cone- shaped mountains, an ever-present moon, and the characteristic V-shaped tufts of grass.

 Notable too is the use of stiff, acanthus like leaves, as well as a tulip-shaped ornament, which was probably derived from a European source.
 Unlike the Ko-sometsuke and Shonsui wares, the decoration of "Transitional" wares is almost completely in Chinese taste, and there is very little foreign flavor to it.
 However, the forms of many pieces were adapted to Western demands: the Dutch were supplying Chinese merchants with wooden models of the shapes they wanted copied as early as 1635.